 NSU accepts Visa, MasterCard, and American Express.
 Check payments include traveler's checks, cashier's checks, personal checks, and money orders.
 International checks must be in U.S. funds only and drawn on a U.S. bank.
 Wire transfers are accepted.
 Electronic check and credit card payments can also be made through NSU eBill, SharkLink, or WebSTAR.
 Students can access NSU eBill using their SharkLink ID and password to authorize other individuals (e.g. parent, spouse, or grandparent) to view their bill and make payments to their account.
-Credit card authorization forms can be downloaded from the Bursar's website at nova.edu/bursar/forms/cc authorization.pdf and faxed to (954) 262-2473.
+Credit card authorization forms can be downloaded from the Bursar's website at Release of Information Authorization (nova.edu) and faxed to (954) 262-2473.
 Students may also mail a payment to the office of the University Bursar or make payments in person at the One-Stop Shops on the NSU Fort Lauderdale/Davie Campus.
-For more details, visit nova.edu/bursar/payment/pay my bill.html.
+For more details, visit nova.edu/bursar/payment/pay_my_bill.html.